 The structural stability and integrity of the hydraulic structures were evaluated using design drawings, operational and maintenance procedures, and conditions observed in the field by AECOM.

-Based on this evaluation, no hydraulic structures are present that underlie the base or pass through the exterior dikes of Pond 3.
-Therefore, the §257.73(d)(1)(vi) requirements are not applicable to Pond 3.
+A single 36-inch culvert passes through the northwestern exterior dike of Ash Pond 2 and drains storm water into Ash Pond 2 from a conveyance ditch on the west side of Ash Pond 2.
+The 36-inch culvert was observed to be free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris and appeared to be in good condition.
+Therefore, Ash Pond 2 meets the requirements in §257.73(d)(1)(vi).